atlesn/cmdlineparser/README.md

 # Memory usage
 Memory may be tuned with the parameters `CMD_MAXIMUM_CMDLINE_ARGS` and `CMD_MAXIMUM_CMDLINE_ARG_SIZE`.
-Memory usage on the stack is `CMD_MAXIMUM_CMDLINE_ARGS * CMD_MAXIMUM_CMDLINE_ARG_SIZE * 2` along with a set of numeric types for every argument.
+Memory usage on the stack (or heap if malloc'ed) is `CMD_MAXIMUM_CMDLINE_ARGS * CMD_MAXIMUM_CMDLINE_ARG_SIZE * 2` along with a set of numeric types for every argument.
 Command Line Parser uses no dynamic memory.

 If arguments exceed the limits, the program crashes.
-Only arguments containing '=' have this size limit, the other arguments are not copied but pointed to.
+Only arguments containing `=` have this size limit, the other arguments are not copied but pointed to.

 If the memory pointed to by `*argv[]` argument for `cmd_parse()` is deallocated, no more functions